Kentrell Brothers: Minnesota Vikings

-Brothers was drafted by the Minnesota Vikings in the fifth round, 160th overall, in the 2016 NFL draft.
+Brothers was selected by the Minnesota Vikings in the fifth round, 160th overall, in the 2016 NFL draft.

 Brothers didn't play any defensive snaps as a rookie, but he contributed to the team as a special teamer, finishing third on the Vikings with nine special teams tackles.
 He was the only player to make two units on the All-Pro Football Focus Special Teams teams.

 On April 20, 2018, Brothers was suspended the first four games for violating the NFL's performance-enhancing drugs policy.
 After becoming a free agent following the 2019 NFL season, Brothers was suspended for the first nine weeks of the 2020 NFL season on July 17, 2020.
 He was reinstated from suspension on November 10, 2020.

 Montreal Alouettes

 Brothers signed with the Montreal Alouettes of the Canadian Football League on February 17, 2021.